fwuffyboi/frnn/README.md

 - Please take into account that the github repo page will / could be upto 1 - 3 days behind actual development schedule.

-- You / anywone is free to use this project and its entirety under the "MIT" license.
+- You / anyone is free to use this project and its entirety under the "MIT" license.